open-telemetry/opentelemetry-go-contrib/exporters/metric/cortex/README.md

 ## Configuration

 The Exporter needs certain information, such as the endpoint URL and push interval duration, to function properly.
 This information is stored in a `Config` struct, which is passed into the Exporter during the setup pipeline.

 ### Creating the Config struct

-Users can either create the struct manually or use a `utils` submodule in the package to read settings from a YAML file into a new Config struct using `Viper`.
+Users can either create the struct manually or use a `utils` submodule in the package to read settings from a YAML file into a new Config struct using [Viper](https://github.com/spf13/viper).
 Here are the supported YAML properties as well as the Config struct that they map to.

 ```yaml
 # The URL of the endpoint to send samples to.